ProofLabs/dex_of/README.md

 # dex_of
 This is an OpenFOAM automation interface for finding lift/drag forces and coefficients for arbritrary shaped submerged bodies.
-OpenFOAM's SnappyHexMesh and SimpleFOAM are used for computations. dex_of scripts automates the generation of the computational box, assignment of boundary conditions, meshing, analysis and post-processing.
+OpenFOAM's SnappyHexMesh and SimpleFOAM are used for computations. dex_of scripts automate the generation of the computational box, assignment of boundary conditions, meshing, analysis and post-processing.
 It produces lift-drag coefficients and forces on the boday.